Electrify Public Transportation: Policy Toolkit

 4.4.
 Investment in electric rideshare charging hubs

-Cities engage in public-private partnerships and encourage TNC electrification by installing DC fastchargers at designated charging hubs.
+Cities can engage in public-private partnerships and encourage TNC electrification by installing DC fastchargers at designated charging hubs.
 Access to highpowered and reliable charging reduces range anxiety for high-mileage TNC drivers while allowing TNC fleet managers to optimize fleet operations through coordinated charging.
 High-powered charging hubs can also be co-located with electric transit, school bus, and car-sharing chargers to maximize efficiency.

 4.5.
 Electric-autonomous vehicle incentives or requirements

-City requires or incentivizes all autonomous vehicles to be electric.
+City can requires or incentivizes all autonomous vehicles to be electric.
 Incentivize operators of shared-autonomous commercial fleets to deploy EVs.
 Programs will need to be carefully designed to avoid state or federal pre-emption.